Hackfridays/hackfridays/README.md

 - **Web URL (if applicable):**

 ### Status
-- Is there outstanding work? _Yes (Please specify)/no_
+- Is there outstanding work?
+Not at the moment due to the fact that most of the features are not implement
-- Is there a blog post written? _Link here/no_
+- Is there a blog post written?
+No
-- Are you proud of the content of this post, or should it be amended? _Yes/no_
+- Are you proud of the content of this post, or should it be amended?
+Yes, I'm proud
-- Can the code use a refactor and/or cleanup (does it follow best practice)? _Yes/no_
+- Can the code use a refactor and/or cleanup (does it follow best practice)?
+Yes, there are a lot of code improvements that could be done on this project.
-- Would there be value in presenting this work to others (internal/external)? _Yes/no_
+- Would there be value in presenting this work to others (internal/external)?
+Yes

 ## Wolfbot (in progress)
 ### Description